I'm a student. Can I get a credit card? Do I need a co-signer? Do I need a job?

 Myth 4: Credit card companies can't target students anymore

-The Credit CARD Act prohibits credit card issuers from marketing on college campuses, at college-sponsored events, and within a certain distance from these places, but only when giving students promotional items, like T-shirts, for filling out a credit card application.
+The Credit CARD Act prohibits credit card issuers from marketing on college campuses, at college-sponsored events, and within a certain distance from these places, but only when giving students promotional items, like T-shirts, for filling out applications for student credit card offers.

 However, card issuers, too, can get around the rules by doing one or both of the following: